• Skip to main content

 Fear as a Manifestation of Entropy

 Energy is necessary to maintain the order, structure and function of everything in the universe.
-Entropy is the natural and inexorable dissipation of energy (heat) over time.
-And so, with a dissipation of energy comes an increase in disorder, disorganization, and dysfunction.
+Entropy is the natural and inexorable dissipation of energy (heat) over time, bringing with it an increase in disorder, disorganization, and dysfunction (for background on entropy and negentropy, see Life’s Chain of Causation).
 The unique thing about living things, from simple life forms to complex mammals, is their ability to reverse entropy for a time, i.e., bring about negentropy.
-Living things strive to accrue enough energy to counteract entropy, which they then ā€˜burn’ in biological work to create and then maintain the order, structure and function essential for their survival.
-Survival requires continually working against entropy (disorder, disorganization, dysfunction) that is always increasing over time.
+Living things strive to accrue enough energy to counteract entropy, which they then ‘burn’ in biological work to create and maintain the order, structure and function essential for their survival.
 Fear is the innate sense in all living things of entropy’s threat to survival.
-When perceived, fear triggers a biological reaction—a ā€˜fight or flight’ need—to counteract entropy’s threat to survival.
-Note, entropy’s threat is often felt as loss, failure, weakness, stagnation, boredom, and so on.
-(See The Connection Between Fear And Need at the end of this essay.)
+When perceived, fear triggers a biological reaction—a ‘fight or flight’ need—to counteract that threat.
+Entropy’s threat is often felt as loss, failure, weakness, stagnation, boredom, and so on.

-Entropy pulls all the biological strings behind the scenes of life, from the most mundane to the most engaging.
+Fear is entropy’s biological signal; entropy pulls all the biological strings behind the scenes of life, from the most mundane to the most engaging.
 Identifying why, how, and when is useful at anytime in life, but especially as we age.
 Acknowledging all this as theoretically probable, and then having the curiosity to observe and verify it happening to us personally, is the key to better management of the entropic aging process.
 It is either that or just letting nature run its course.

-ā€œAll Roads begin from fearā€
+“All Roads begin from fear”

-They say, ā€œall roads lead to Romeā€.
-Likewise, I say, ā€œall roads begin from fearā€.
-This primal fear is omni-present, and omni-potent.
+They say, “all roads lead to Rome.”
+Likewise, I say, “all roads begin from fear.”
+This primal fear is omni-present and omni-potent.
 It manifests as fear of predation, of discomfort, of great effort, of pain, of loss, of hunger, of heat or cold, of isolation, of embarrassment, of the unknown… the list is endless.
-Accordingly, in whatever way any of these fears manifest themselves will invariably engender a corresponding need… and it’s off we go on our ā€œroad to Romeā€, so to speak.
+Accordingly, in whatever way any of these fears manifest themselves will invariably engender a corresponding need—and it’s off we go on our road to Rome, the destination we are driven to reach.
+For example, a need to be stronger due to fear of weakness; a need to know due to a fear of the unknown; need for friends due to a fear of isolation, and so forth.

 The way of nature is like a stretching bow.